Anil Johnson: Biography

 Anil Johnson was born on 24 March 1973 in Fort Cochin, to P.J Joseph and Thankamma Joseph.
 He has a younger brother named Benil George.
 Anil Johnson graduated in Commerce from Mahatma Gandhi University and Master Diploma from Tata Unysis.
 Married to Anjana Joy and has 2 children Vivian & Dia.
 Obtained lessons in Carnatic Classical music at the age of 4 and piano at the age of 13.
-He started his career as a singer/ keyboard player and later into composing music for Plays, Music Albums, jingles, Documentaries, Corporate Films, Short Films and Feature Films.